cakephp/chronos/docs/en/index.rst

 Date Objects
 ------------

-PHP only provides a single DateTime object.
-Representing calendar dates can be a bit awkward with this class as it includes timezones, and time components that don't really belong in the concept of a 'day'.
+PHP only provides a single DateTime object that combines both dates and time.
+Representing calendar dates can be a bit awkward with `DateTime` as it includes time and timezones, which aren't part of a 'date'.
 Chronos provides ``ChronosDate`` that allows you to represent dates.
 The time and timezone for these objects is always fixed to ``00:00:00 UTC`` and all formatting/difference methods operate at the day resolution::

     use Cake\Chronos\ChronosDate;